Two Dimensional Polymerization of Graphene Oxide: Bottom-up Approach: Experimental

+GO2: The second alkaline solution tested was refluxed at boiling temperature.
+A mixture of phloroglucinol dihydrate (10 mmol, 1.62 g), potassium hydroxide (3.33 mmol, 0.22 g) was dissolved in water (50 ml).
+The mixture was refluxed for 72 h.
+After the reaction mixture cooled down it was acidified with hydrochloric acid (pH~0.5).
+The mixture was kept 7 days at room temperature and brown precipitate formed.
+The suspension was filtered through the glass filter G5 (porosity 1.0 --1.6 $\mu$m).
+The precipitate was washed several times with distilled water and dried.
+Yield $<$ 1\%.
+An aliquota was taken for the above mentioned tests as well as for XRD which required greater amount of substance.

 The scanning electron images were taken using a LYRA I XMU scanning electron microscope (Tescan).
 The TEM observations and selected area electron diffraction (SAED) analyses were performed on a JEM2100 high resolution transmission electron microscope (HRTEM JEOL) operated at 200 kV.
+The images were captured on a photographic plate 60x90mm.
 The Raman measurements were carried out using micro-Raman spectrometer LabRAM HR800 Visible with He-Ne (633 nm) laser.
 At room temperature an objective $\times$100 was used both to focus the incident laser beam and to collect the scattered light.

+AFM imaging was performed on a NanoScopeV system (Veeco Instruments Inc.) operating in tapping mode in air at room temperature.
+We used silicon cantilevers (Tap300Al-G, BudgetSensors, Innovative solutions Ltd., Bulgaria) with 30-nm-thick aluminum reflex coating.
+According to the producers datasheet, the cantilever spring constant was in the range of 1.5 -- 15 N/m and the resonance frequency was 150 $\pm$ 75 kHz.
+The tip radius was less than 10 nm.
+The scan rate was set at 1 Hz, and the images were captured in the height and phase mode.
+Subsequently, all the images were flattened by means of the Nanoscope software.

+The cathodoluminescence spectra were taken with an Avantes Spectrometer, Avaspec-2048 TEC-2 collecting light from the SEM Hitachi S-570 (3--30kV; up to 300$\mu$A electron current and 3.5nm ultimate spacial resolution) chamber through an optical fiber in a vacuum feedthrough.

+X-ray powder diffraction patterns for phase identification were recorded in the angle interval 10--80 deg (2$\theta$), on a Philips PW 1050 diffractometer, equipped with Cu K$\alpha$ tube, scintillation detector and monochromator in the diffracted beam.
+Data for cell refinements were collected in step-scan mode in the angle interval at steps of 0.03 deg and counting time of 10 s/step.
+The synthetic GO was mixed with a known substance NaCl to increase sample's volume and be able to take its diffraction pattern shown on Fig.\ref{xrd2_fig}.
+The identified characteristic $2\theta$ peaks for the synthetic GO are summarized in Table \ref{xrd1} and compared to $2\theta$ peaks for chemically exfoliated GO in Table \ref{xrd2}.
+The automatic pattern recognition using all known XRD databases is conveyed in Fig.\ref{xrd1_fig}.

+The expected Raman spectra signatures measured at laser excitation $\lambda = 632.8$ nm are the D, G, 2D and D + D' peaks \citep{g_raman}.
+In our spectra Fig. \ref{raman} G peak shows hardening and reaches the highest position of 1600 cm$^{-1}$ and D peak appears at 1370 cm$^{-1}.$ The second order of the D peak, 2D (or G') peak position is usually observed in the range 2640- 2700 cm$^{-1}$ depending on the number of layers and the D + D' peak at 2940 cm$^{-1}$ is due to the defect activated combination of phonons.
+The wide spreading 2D band and the shoulder at higher wavenumbers indicate formation of multi-layer GO sheets.
+Additionally, a peak centered at 1450cm$^{-1}$ is modulating the spectrum.
+Its origin is attributed to a C-OH mode (phenol -OH group) and the characteristic medium band of the carbon ring \citep{spectro}.